wheattthins/text-based-adventure-game/Text-Based-Adventure-Game/cli-adventure-games/Readme.md

 Text Based Adventure Games built with Node.js

-> "_It runs on the world's most powerful graphic chip - Imagination_" - Sheldon Cooper

 The game engine is still in active development and supports only basic features.

 _Pull requests and Game Scripts welcome!_